cdlib/cedilla_ui/README.md

 1. grunt test
 1. grunt serve

+#### Protractor tests

+Because the webdriver server running the Protractor (Selenium) tests would need to connect to an aggregator it is impractical to run the tests in Travis.

+The protractor tests can be run from the Cedilla UI project using the command 'grunt protractor:run'.

 ### License

 The Cedilla UI project adheres to the [BSD 3 Clause](./LICENSE.md) license agreement.